 There were already “comic” strips in Germany in the 15th Century.
 Claiming the comic strip is an American invention is as dumb as saying “as American as apple pie” (…) or pretending that American beer is… beer.

-Darque Hellmutt 11 months ago
+Darque Hellmutt about 1 year ago

 Found on the internet: “The earliest known comic book, The Adventures of Obadiah Oldbuck, was published in Europe in 1837 in several different languages – none of which were English.
 Four years later, an English version was published in the U.K. The following year, that version was reprinted in New York, giving America its first comic book.” – Nov 22, 2023